cpjobling/eg-247-textbook/_build/laplace_transform/5/convolution.md

 ## Graphical Evaluation of the Convolution Integral

 The convolution integral is most conveniently evaluated by a graphical evaluation.
-The text book gives three examples (6.4-6.6) which we will demonstrate using a [graphical visualization tool](http://www.mathworks.co.uk/matlabcentral/fileexchange/25199-graphical-demonstration-of-convolution) developed by Teja Muppirala of the Mathworks.
+The text book gives three examples (6.4-6.6) which we will demonstrate in class using a [graphical visualization tool](http://www.mathworks.co.uk/matlabcentral/fileexchange/25199-graphical-demonstration-of-convolution) developed by Teja Muppirala of the Mathworks.

 The tool: [convolutiondemo.m](matlab/convolutiondemo.m) (see [license.txt](matlab/license.txt)).